-In our industry, building a clientele is often seen as this nearly impossible, monstrous task.
+In our industry, building a clientele is often presented as a nearly impossible, monstrous task.
 People have designed outrageously priced systems to help salon professionals “market themselves” so they can get “booked solid.”
-People teach classes on it and have written books about it.
+Educators teach classes on it and have written books about it.
 Entire blogs are based on it.

 In classes and in professional forums, three of these popular pieces of advice are perpetuated and hammered into the skulls of recent graduates.
 They’re preached like gospel by veteran professionals who swear by them.
-Unfortunately, what a lot of new graduates don’t consider is that several factors come into play when building a clientele, and what worked for some may not work for them–it also may not be the most efficient or productive strategy available.
+Unfortunately, a lot of new graduates realize that several factors come into play when building a clientele, and what worked for some may not work for them—it also may not be the most efficient or productive strategy available.

 The three strategies for clientele building highlighted in this post are counterproductive and inefficient at best, completely ineffective and potentially damaging at worst.

 Lie #1: “You have to pay your dues.”